reyhan1994/radiology-agent-adk-capstone/README.md

 - ✔ **Task delegation** — each agent focuses on specialized tasks
 - ✔ **Memory-based state handling** — preserves context across the pipeline
 - ✔ **Modular diagnostic pipeline** — components can be updated or replaced independently
 - ✔ **Realistic radiology workflow** — closely resembles clinical systems

+  This repository evaluates both:
+-*Technical ML execution*, and
+-*Agentic workflow understanding*

 By combining these elements, the project showcases how **AI systems can be designed to handle complex diagnostic workflows** in a structured and scalable way.
 ---